Menu

 “Mako has the biggest personality on the team.
 That dog never sits still and would best be described as part kangaroo.” ~ Deputy Tim Van Noordt

-K-9 Officer Sig
+K-9 Officer Dug

-Start Date: 2019
+Start Date: April 2026

 Training: Patrol Work / Narcotics Detection

-Specialty: Tracking
+Specialty: Tracking and Patrol Work

-Hobbies: Playing tug of war
+Hobbies: Playing with any type of ball

 Deputy Tyler Genevish and Dozer